alexanderepping/apfelxx_photon_mod/README.md

 # apfelxx_photon_mod
 Modification of the [vbertone/apfelxx](https://github.com/vbertone/apfelxx) code to allow the calculation of photon PDFs.

+Final branch for leading order contributions.

 Done in the course of writing my master thesis.

-This approach just implements the pointlike term directly into EvolveObject.

 ## folders: